 The Government continues to support the food segment as it was its aim to transform the city-state into an “oriental gastronomic capital”.
 Whether investing in innovation or higher quality standards, foreign investors seeking to open food processing establishments in Singapore can benefit from various incentives.

-You can also find out from the video below the main steps to take when opening a food processing business in Singapore:
+You can also find out from the video below the main steps to take in order to open a company in Singapore as a food processing business:

 Our specialists in company registration in Singapore can provide you with complete information about the current development programs for the food and beverages industry.

-Before starting to operate a food processing company one must choose the appropriate premises and then register the business with the Accounting and Corporate Regulatory Authority of Singapore.
+Before starting to operate a food processing company one must choose the appropriate premises. choose a type of company and then register the business with the Accounting and Corporate Regulatory Authority of Singapore.
+If you are thinking about setting up a private limited company in Singapore for your food processing company, you should know that this type of company requires a minimum share capital of only 1 SGD.
 Our Singapore experts can help you with the company registration process.
 One must know there are several types of companies of the same class they can set up:

 All food processing establishments must comply with the regulations of the Wholesome Meat and Fish Act, Sale of Food Act.
 In order to obtain the food processing license one must submit the following documentation with the AVA: